Hawaii School Counselor Certification

 Step 2: Submit to a Criminal Background Check

-Fingerprinting and criminal background checking is completed at the school district level once the hiring school submits materials for hire.
-There is not a pre-application background check process.
+Fingerprinting and a criminal background check are completed at the school district level once the hiring school submits materials for hire.
+There is no pre-application background check process.

 Step 3: Examination Requirements